tropicsquare/orshin-demo/examples/Tetris_TP01_COREV/README.md

 # Tetris Demo with TP01/CORE-V

-This project demonstrates secure, encrypted inter-device communication using the BlueBrothers protocol over Bluetooth Classic (BR/EDR), featuring a Tetris game.
-The demo is based on [Tetris200lines by @najibghadri](https://github.com/najibghadri/Tetris200lines/tree/master) and extends it to run securely between two devices using the BlueBrothers protocol for encrypted communication.
+This project demonstrates secure, encrypted inter-device communication using the BB-protocol over Bluetooth Classic (BR/EDR), featuring a Tetris game.
+The demo is based on [Tetris200lines by @najibghadri](https://github.com/najibghadri/Tetris200lines/tree/master) and extends it to run securely between two devices using the BB-protocol for encrypted communication.

 ## The Game Flow

 - Whenever the Tetris game on the peripheral needs a new piece, it requests **two random bytes** from the central device.
 - The central device generates these two bytes using the TROPIC01 hardware random number generator or the RISC-V emulated Secure Element.
-- The random bytes are sent back to the peripheral, **encrypted and authenticated** using the BlueBrothers protocol.
+- The random bytes are sent back to the peripheral, **encrypted and authenticated** using the BB-protocol.
 - The peripheral uses these bytes to determine the next Tetris piece, ensuring that the random number source is both secure and verifiable.

 <table>